Timothy Hopkins: Career

 Timothy Hopkins married Mary Kellogg Crittenden, a niece of Mary Hopkins, in 1882 and were given a 280-acre estate, Sherwood Hall, formerly the Thurlow estate, in Menlo Park (bounded by Ravenswood road, Middlefield road, San Francisquito Creek and the Caltrain railroad tracks); though they also lived in San Francisco.
 Across the creek and a little way upstream was the country estate of Leland and Jane Stanford, the future site of Stanford University.

 In 1884 Leland and Jane Stanford's only child, also Leland, died and in 1885 they named a board of trustees including 26 year old Timothy Hopkins for their proposed university in memory of their son though the university was not to be opened until 1891.
 Hopkins was to serve as a trustee until his death in 1936 and was president of the Board of Trustees from 1908–1914.
 Hopkins, with the Stanfords' support, purchased 737 acres in what is now the area of Palo Alto around University avenue and in 1887 laid out the plans for a new town, initially called University Park; in 1892 that town became Palo Alto.
 Lots were sold but under a covenant that forbade the sale of alcoholic beverages and a railroad station was built to serve the new university (Mayfield, a community just to the south with an already existing station was well known for its drinking establishments and the Stanfords wanted a dry town associated with the university).
 The covenant lasted until 1970.

 In 1887 his adopted mother, Mary Hopkins, married her interior decorator, Edward Francis Searles, and when she died in 1891 her will explicitly disinherited Timothy Hopkins and left her fortune to her new husband.
 The will was challenged and though the husband eventually won, Timothy was given several million dollars.

 In 1892 Hopkins provided the funding to establish the Hopkins Seaside Laboratory on the Monterey Peninsula for the just opened Stanford University.
 It was moved a short distance and renamed the Hopkins Marine Station in 1917.
-He and his wife were also involved in the founding of the Stanford Home for Convalescent Children which is one of the forebearers of the Lucile Packard Children's Hospital.
+He and his wife were also involved in the founding of the Stanford Home for Convalescent Children which is one of the forebears of the Lucile Packard Children's Hospital.